-• Direct enforcers to err on the side of taking enforcement action - A key failure of current merger enforcement policy is "its embedded preference for underenforcement."
+4. Direct antitrust enforcers to err on the side of challenging mergers.

+A key failure of current merger enforcement policy is "its embedded preference for under-enforcement."
 Because the Chicago School framework views consolidation as efficiency-generating and therefore beneficial, and assumes that any market power problems will be swiftly eliminated by new entrants, the current merger guidelines are strongly biased in favor of under-enforcement.